 Our publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
-Find more information at canada.ca/cra-multiple-formats or by calling 1-800-959-8281.
+For more information, go to canada.ca/cra-multiple-formats or call 1-800-959-8281.

 La version française de ce guide est intitulée Frais médicaux.